Willo Perron

 EO

 It was Chinatown, and then of course the Melrose store—obviously iconic.
-These places had a distinct visual language.
-And so much was happening simultaneously: the Kanye moment, the Rihanna moment, Tumblr, 2000—all of that was germinating at the same time.
-American Apparel was the blueprint for how I understood color and texture, and all these visual ideas I was seeing elsewhere.
+Those spaces had a distinct visual language.
+And so much was happening simultaneously—the Kanye moment, the Rihanna moment, Tumblr, 2000.
+All of that was germinating at the same time.
+American Apparel became the blueprint for how I understood color, texture, and these visual ideas I was encountering elsewhere.

 WP

 Just to give you context, Dov’s also from Montreal and we knew each other through friends.
-I had a bunch of small businesses and was promoting the good club nights in Montreal, and Dov was aware of it.
-By the time he came back from manufacturing, I had these retail stores that he thought were great, and we were selling blank American Apparel clothes.
-That’s where the idea for the stores really germinated—by just walking around my shops in Montreal.
+I had a bunch of small businesses and was promoting great club nights in Montreal, and Dov was aware of it.
+By the time he came back from manufacturing, I had these retail stores he really liked, and we were selling blank American Apparel pieces.
+That’s where the idea for the stores actually germinated—just walking around my shops in Montreal.

 But the larger thing is Montreal itself, and the era we grew up in.
-Montreal went from being this kind of small town in the ’60s, to hosting Expo ‘67, to the Summer Olympics in ’76.
+Montreal went from being a kind of small town in the ’60s to hosting Expo ’67 and the Summer Olympics in ’76.
 Suddenly there was an influx of international art and design—the metro was built, Moshe Safdie’s Habitat 67 went up.
 It all felt very futuristic.
 (Moshe is actually Dov’s uncle.)
-So we were born into a place filled with promise, innovation, and international attention.
-There was a secession movement, which was very present where I grew up.
-Everyone with money left for Toronto, and in our young adulthood, Montreal became a very poor place.
+We were raised in a place filled with promise, innovation, and international attention.
+Then came the secession movement—very present where I grew up.
+Everyone with money left for Toronto, and by our early adulthood, Montreal had become a very poor place.

 EO